matn7/CS-Notes/src/main/java/spring/README.md

     @PostConstruct
     public void doStartupStuff() {
-        // ...
     }

     @PreDestroy
     public void doCleanupStuff() {
-        // ...
     }
 }
 ```

-- For Prototype Scope Spring does not call @PreDestroy method
+For Prototype Scope Spring does not call `@PreDestroy` method
 Thus, although initialization lifecycle callback methods are called on all objects regardless of scope,
 in the case of prototypes, configured destruction lifecycle callbacks are not called.
 The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.